leonardcser/code-llm/docs/journal.typ

 = Week 06.10.25

-== BOS Special Token
+== BOD Special Token

-I added this "beginning of sequence" speical token to allow it to act as a "attention skin" @xiao2024efficientstreaminglanguagemodels.
+I added this "beginning of sequence" special token to allow it to act as a "attention skin" @xiao2024efficientstreaminglanguagemodels.

 The `BOS` token is added at the start of every input sequence to the model.
 Is